davehague/audapolis/doc/feat/phase2_diarization_upgrade.md

    - MIN_SPEAKER_SEGMENT_DURATION: float
 2. Add validation for all new configuration options
 3. Update /config API endpoint to expose new settings
-4. Add configuration presets:
+4. Add configuration presets for Pyannote:
-   - "basic": PyDiar-level functionality for compatibility
+   - "basic": Pyannote with essential features
    - "enhanced": Pyannote with standard features
    - "advanced": Full Pyannote capabilities with post-processing
 5. Ensure configuration changes can be applied without restart